-How is speech analytics supporting contact centre transformation?
+How is speech analytics supporting contact centre transformation?by

 As customers, in recent years we’ve all grown familiar to being told “calls may be recorded for quality management or training purposes” when we call into a contact centre.